joannakl/ossd_s20/index.markdown

 <p class="hang" markdown="1"><span class="emph">Class discussion board:</span> Slack <br>
-Post all course related questions to the <span class="emph">course</span> channel.
+Post all course related questions to the 'course' channel.
 If you have questions related to your grading, contact your instructor directly (office hours or email).
 </p>